GPTEval: A Survey on Assessments of ChatGPT and GPT-4: Discussion

 \subsection{Evaluation}

 Concerns about the validity of NLP evaluations in general~\citep{belz2023missing} are applicable to this paper also.
-The following points are worth noting: \textbf{1)}~ChatGPT as a commercial product is updated periodically.
-On one hand, this means the ``flaws'' identified in early studies are fixed in later versions and different studies about the same task are not fully comparable.
-On the other hand, since the repair may be done by including datasets from previous assessments in fine-tuning, the data leakage may make the assessment unfair~\citep{min-etal-2022-rethinking, openai2023gpt4}.
-This has been well-evidenced in~\citet{aiyappa2023trust} and~\citet{dewynter2023evaluation}. \textbf{2)}~The design of prompts highly influences the results, leading to biased comparisons.
+The following points are worth noting:

+\textbf{1)}~ChatGPT as a commercial product is updated periodically~\citep{tu2023chatlog}.
+This means the ``flaws'' identified in early studies are fixed in later versions and different studies about the same task are not fully comparable.
+Additionally, since the repair may be done by including datasets from previous assessments in fine-tuning, the data leakage may make the assessment unfair~\citep{min-etal-2022-rethinking, openai2023gpt4}.
+This has been well-evidenced in~\citet{aiyappa2023trust} and~\citet{dewynter2023evaluation}.

+\textbf{2)}~The design of prompts highly influences the results, leading to biased comparisons.
 Take MT as an example, by seeking better prompts,~\citet{hendy2023good} and~\citet{jiao2023chatgpt} had very different conclusions compared to~\citet{bang2023multitask}.
-In future studies, it is necessary to ensure transparency in prompt design and facilitate a fair comparison between LLMs and baselines. \textbf{3)}~The factors that matter in previous NLP evaluations are still valid, which may include the choice of evaluation corpora and metrics, the design of human evaluations, the task formulation and so on.
-For instance,~\citet{martinez2023re} argued that OpenAI's assessment of GPT-4~\citep{openai2023gpt4} on the Uniform Bar Exam is misleading because they incorrectly included test-takers who re-took the exam in their comparison. \citet{zhang2023exploring} misconcluded that GPT-4 had solved all MIT math and computer science curricula because they improperly used GPT-4 as the judge. \textbf{4)}~The assessments of some key abilities, e.g., creativity and logical reasoning, lack either objective criteria or large-scale benchmarks.
+In future studies, it is necessary to ensure transparency in prompt design and facilitate a fair comparison between LLMs and baselines.

+\textbf{3)}~The factors that matter in previous NLP evaluations are still valid, which may include the choice of evaluation corpora and metrics, the design of human evaluations, the task formulation, and so on.
+For instance,~\citet{martinez2023re} argued that OpenAI's assessment of GPT-4~\citep{openai2023gpt4} on the Uniform Bar Exam is misleading because they incorrectly included test-takers who re-took the exam in their comparison. \citet{zhang2023exploring} misconcluded that GPT-4 had solved all MIT math and computer science curricula because they improperly used GPT-4 as the judge.

+\textbf{4)}~The assessments of some key abilities, e.g., creativity and logical reasoning, lack either objective criteria or large-scale benchmarks.
 Consequently, the evaluation can only capture a portion of the overall capabilities of GPT.
 People seem to commonly believe that AI will cause mass unemployment~\citep{hatzius2023potentially}.
 However, in these fields, the evaluation is also very limited.
 It would be expected to see what kind of leading results the GPT models achieved compared with humans in the field of work that can be replaced by AI.